 Unfortunately we hold no individual service records of soldiers who served in the 1st (Royal) Dragoons (IRD).
 Surviving records 1760-1920 of the lRD are held at The National Archives at Kew, although the Museum does have some documents related to the Regiment’s service during the First World War, including a nominal roll.

-Also within the building is the Library, which contains many books and regimental journals telling the 350 year history of the Regiment.
+Also within the building is the Library, which contains many books and regimental journals telling over 360 years of history of the Regiment.
 The facility at Windsor also has a large collection of photographs but in order that the images can be made available to veterans, researchers and other interested parties, the collection is at the moment being carefully sorted and collated.
 The Reserve Collection is also here and some selected items are on display for visitors to admire.

 Research enquiry information